Import the numpy library

 Importing Libraries

-Now that we have installed the libraries we want to use, we need to import them into our Python environment in order to use the functions that they contain.
-To import a library, we can use the import statement followed by the name of the library.
+Now that we have installed the libraries we want to use, we need to import them into our Python environment in order to access their functions.
+To do so, we can use the import statement followed by the name of the library.
 For example, to import the numpy library, we would use the following code:

 We will know that the library has been imported successfully if we do not get any error messages when we run this code.
-Once we have imported the library, we can use the functions that it contains by prefixing the function name with the library name and a dot.
+Once we have imported the library, we can use the functions that the library contains by prefixing the function name with the library name and a dot.
 For example, to use the array() function from the numpy library, we would use the following code:

 my_array = numpy.array([1, 2, 3, 4, 5])